carlsondev/Ice_Pond_Reflect_Refract/paper_notes.md

 # Paper Tasks

-* The EM (environment mapping) texture is updated by rendering the entire scene six times with a field of view set to 90°, rotating the camera to point in all six directions from the centre of the ice object.
+* The EM (environment mapping) texture is updated by rendering the entire scene six times with a field of view set to 90°, rotating the camera to point in all six directions from the centre of the iceCube object.

 $$ n_r = n_f (1-a) - n_b (a) $$